alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 Chernobyl and COVID-19 aren't really about people.
-Sure, people are part of both, but their fundamentals are grounded in physical reality: infectious disesases for COVID-19, and radiation for Chernobyl.
+Sure, people are part of both, but their fundamentals are grounded in physical reality: infectious diseases for COVID-19, and radiation for Chernobyl.
 It's like the classic Philip K. Dick quote: "Reality is that which, when you stop believing in it, doesn't go away."
 A worryingly large number of decision makers aren't respecting reality.